 You can make this a day in advance or a week in advance.
 I wish I could somehow tweak this recipe to make it better but martha NAILED it.
 This sauce is good by itself and great on everything, mmmmmmm...

 Start by combining the sugar and ½ cup water in a saucepan on medium heat.
 Without stirring (don't even think about giving it a little help, let it do it's thing).
 Let the sugar and water bubble until it turns a dark amber color.
 This will take about 20 minutes, no joke - just have patience.

 When the mixture is a deep amber color, reduce the heat to low.
 Slowly add cream, stirring with a wooden spoon.
 Don't get scared if it turns into a hard ball.
 Give it a minute and keep stirring.
 It will slowly melt into a rich caramel.
 Next, scrape the vanilla seeds into the pan and add the bean too.
-Add lemon juice, butter, and bourbon.
+Add lemon juice, salt, butter, and bourbon.
 Stir to combine.
 Your heavenly sauce is now ready to be devoured.
 You can let it cool and put it in a jar or tupperware container and into the fridge.
 To reheat, place in the microwave for about 2 minutes stirring every 30 seconds.

 this caramel is legit, but if you don't have vanilla beans on hand, you can substitute for vanilla extract (1 TBSP). vanilla beans are incredible and i highly recommend getting some to stock your kitchen with. you can buy them in bulk for way cheaper than the grocery store. i get mine here or here depending on how many i need.

 not down with the hootch? that's ok… you can leave it out. booze fan but not a bourbon fan? rum would be a fantastic alt. you could even play around with some liquors like kaluah or frangelicos - but really, bourbon or rum will be your best bet. don't even mess with tequila or vodka - bleb!